jiho/discr/README.md

 2. Optionally install RStudio from <http://www.rstudio.com/products/rstudio/download/>

 2. Install `discr`. `discr` is an R package but it is not (yet) available in the official R packages repositories.
-To install it, start RStudio and, in the console, type
+To install it, start R/RStudio and, in the console, type

         install.packages("devtools")
         devtools::install_github("jiho/discr")